LightTable/lighttable.com/_posts/2015-1-13-light-table-hack-night.markdown

 tags: []
 ---

-Back in November we released v0.7.0 and [made some big announcements][bignews] in terms of new committers and turning Light Table and its documentation over to the community, but we left a couple things still up in the air that I’m happy to announce today - our new hire who will be spending part of his time working on Light Table, and also the inaugural Light Table Hack Night at our new office.
+Back in November we released v0.7.0 and [made some big announcements][bignews] about our new committers and turning Light Table and its documentation over to the community, but we left a couple things still up in the air that I’m happy to announce today - our new hire who will be spending part of his time working on Light Table, and also the inaugural Light Table Hack Night at our new office.

 ### Meet the new guy